Corporate GovernanceCorporate Governance

 The Company is strongly aware of its responsibility towards shareholders to "strive to improve shareholder value by emphasizing capital efficiency."

-The weighted average cost of capital (WACC) is estimated for the Group as a whole to ascertain the capital cost, and WACC is utilized to reach management decisions when evaluating profitability of existing and new businesses at the regular Management Committee.
-In particular, this is used to verify the profitability of financial services such as lending that entail credit risks, given the steady expansion of the Money Service Business.
-Based on this and in addition to decision on whether the business aligns with the management target of "achieving a continuous 25% growth in operating profit," the Company strives to optimize its businesses and enable the management of both profitability and growth.
+The weighted average cost of capital (WACC) is estimated for the Group as a whole to calculate the capital cost, and WACC is utilized to reach management decisions when evaluating profitability of existing and new businesses at the regular Management Committee.
+Given the steady expansion of the Money Service Business, it is necessary to verify the profitability of the lending service that entail credit risks in particular.
+The Company makes decisions on profitability in this manner, as well as whether the business aligns with the management goal to achieve \100.0 bn by 2030 or 2031 in order to secure both growth and profitability and the optimization of business portfolio.

-In addition, the management is strongly aware of the importance of appropriate information disclosure and investor relations (IR) activities in order to contribute to reduce any asymmetry and discrepancy in information between the equity market and the Company.
-As such, the Company will work towards improving both the volume and quality of such information disclosure in the effort that the Company's growth is appropriately and sufficiently evaluated by the market.
+In addition, the management is strongly aware of the importance of appropriate information disclosure and investor relations (IR) activities in order to reduce any misalignment between the equity market and the Company.
+As such, the Company will work towards improving both the volume and quality of information disclosure to ensure that the Company's growth is appropriately and sufficiently evaluated by the market.

 【Status on Engagement with Shareholders】